 Why do you need a warehouse security camera system?

-Warehouses have a lot of safety and security needs that necessitate an effective video surveillance system.
+Warehouses have a lot of safety and security needs that necessitate an effective video security system.
 Here are some reasons a warehouse needs a security camera system.

 Reduce inventory shrinkage